Renewable energy: Demand

-Geothermal development

-Global geothermal capacity in 2021 was 15 GW.

-Geothermal power is cost effective, reliable, sustainable, and environmentally friendly, but has historically been limited to areas near tectonic plate boundaries.
-Recent technological advances have expanded the range and size of viable resources, especially for applications such as home heating, opening a potential for widespread exploitation.
-Geothermal wells release greenhouse gases trapped deep within the earth, but these emissions are usually much lower per energy unit than those of fossil fuels.
-As a result, geothermal power has the potential to help mitigate global warming if widely deployed in place of fossil fuels.

-In 2017, the United States led the world in geothermal electricity production with 12.9 GW of installed capacity.
-The largest group of geothermal power plants in the world is located at The Geysers, a geothermal field in California.
-The Philippines follows the US as the second highest producer of geothermal power in the world, with 1.9 GW of capacity online.

 Developing countries

+In Kenya, the Olkaria V Geothermal Power Station is one of the largest in the world.
+The Grand Ethiopia Renaissance Dam project incorporates wind turbines.
+Once completed, Morocco's Ouarzazate Solar Power Station is projected to provide power to over a million people.

 Policy

 Policies to support renewable energy have been vital in their expansion.
 Where Europe dominated in establishing energy policy in the early 2000s, most countries around the world now have some form of energy policy.

-Policy trends

 The International Renewable Energy Agency (IRENA) is an intergovernmental organization for promoting the adoption of renewable energy worldwide.
 It aims to provide concrete policy advice and facilitate capacity building and technology transfer.
 IRENA was formed in 2009, with 75 countries signing the charter of IRENA.
 As of April 2019, IRENA has 160 member states.
 The then United Nations Secretary-General Ban Ki-moon has said that renewable energy can lift the poorest nations to new levels of prosperity, and in September 2011 he launched the UN Sustainable Energy for All initiative to improve energy access, efficiency and the deployment of renewable energy.

 The 2015 Paris Agreement on climate change motivated many countries to develop or improve renewable energy policies.
 In 2017, a total of 121 countries adopted some form of renewable energy policy.
 National targets that year existed in 176 countries.
 In addition, there is also a wide range of policies at the state/provincial, and local levels.
 Some public utilities help plan or install residential energy upgrades.

 Many national, state and local governments have created green banks.
 A green bank is a quasi-public financial institution that uses public capital to leverage private investment in clean energy technologies.
 Green banks use a variety of financial tools to bridge market gaps that hinder the deployment of clean energy.

+Global and national policies related to renewable energy can be divided based on sectors, such as agriculture, transport, buildings, industry:

-Climate neutrality by the year 2050 is the main goal of the European Green Deal.
+Climate neutrality (net zero emissions) by the year 2050 is the main goal of the European Green Deal.
 For the European Union to reach their target of climate neutrality, one goal is to decarbonise its energy system by aiming to achieve "net-zero greenhouse gas emissions by 2050."